Marisa Tomei: 1992–1999: breakthrough and acclaim

 During the 1990s, Tomei made several television appearances.
 In 1996, she made a guest appearance on the sitcom Seinfeld, playing herself in the two-part episode "The Cadillac".
 In the episode, George Costanza attempts to get a date with her through a friend of Elaine Benes.
 She also made an appearance on The Simpsons as movie star Sara Sloane, who falls in love with Ned Flanders.
-Former Saturday Night Live cast member Jay Mohr wrote in his book Gasping for Airtime that as guest host in October 1994 Tomei insisted that the proposed sketch "Good Morning Brooklyn" not be used because she did not like the idea of being stereotyped.
+Former Saturday Night Live cast member Jay Mohr wrote in his book Gasping for Airtime that, as guest host in October 1994, Tomei insisted that the proposed sketch "Good Morning Brooklyn" not be used because she did not like the idea of being stereotyped.
 This displeased SNL's writers and performers given the show's penchant for satirizing celebrities.
-Tomei did parody her My Cousin Vinny role and its considerable Brooklyn influence in a skit spoofing the 1995 O.J.
+Tomei parodied her My Cousin Vinny role and its considerable Brooklyn influence in a skit spoofing the 1995 O.J.
 Simpson murder trial.

-2000s: In the Bedroom and The Wrestler
+In 1998 she made her Broadway debut playing Susy Hendrix in the revival of the Frederick Knott play Wait Until Dark acting opposite Quentin Tarantino at the Brooks Atkinson Theatre.
+Ben Brantley of The New York Times compared her performance unfavorably to Audrey Hepburn who played the role in the 1967 film.
+Brantley wrote, "[Tomei]'s a fine, vibrant actress, and heaven knows she works hard here, but she isn't well cast.
+The appeal of [Hepburn] in the part was of seeing her fragile, ladylike persona turn tough and muscular, and Ms. Tomei's performance allows for no similar transition".
+Matt Wolf of Variety wrote "Tomei gives a likable, if not wildly interesting performance".